abumq/easyloggingpp/README.md

 #### Verbose-Level
 Verbose level is level of verbosity that can have range of 1-9.
 Verbose level will not be active unless you either set application arguments for it.
 Please read through [Application Arguments](#application-arguments) section to understand more about verbose logging.

+In order to change verbose level on the fly, please use `Loggers::setVerboseLevel(base::type::VerboseLevel)` aka `Loggers::setVerboseLevel(int)` function.
+(You can check current verbose level by `Loggers::verboseLevel()`

  [![top]
 Goto Top](#table-of-contents)

 #### Check If Verbose Logging Is On